 The Smithsonian’s National Museum of the American Indian Commemorates 150th Anniversary of the Fort Laramie Treaty with the Sioux and Arapaho

-The 1868 Treaty with the historically known as the Sioux (Dakota, Lakota and Nakota) and Arapaho, often called the Treaty of Fort Laramie, established the Great Sioux Reservation, lands west of the Missouri River set aside for exclusive use by the Sioux Nation.
-The reserve included Heha Sapa, the Black Hills, sacred to many tribal nations.
-The National Museum of the American Indian commemorates the 150 anniversary of the treaty displaying the original document Oct.
+The 1868 Treaty with the nations historically known as the Sioux (Dakota, Lakota and Nakota) and Arapaho, often called the Treaty of Fort Laramie, established the lands west of the Missouri River set aside for the Sioux and Arapaho, “and for such other friendly tribes or individual Indians...”
+The reserve included He’ Sapa, the Black Hills, sacred to many tribal nations.
+The National Museum of the American Indian commemorates the 150th anniversary of the treaty displaying the original document Oct.
 26. On loan from the National Archives, the treaty will be on view in the exhibition “Nation to Nation: Treaties Between the United States and American Indian Nations” through March 2019.
 Media are invited to an open house with Kevin Gover, director of the museum and representatives of the Sioux and Northern Arapaho nations Oct.
 26 at 9:30 a.m.

 This treaty was born of war on the northern plains and took seven months to be completed, from April 29 to Nov.
 6, 1868.
 It was negotiated in what was then the Wyoming Territory, between members of the US government’s newly established Indian Peace Commission and delegations representing the Dakota (Santee) Lakota (Hunkpapa, Itazipco, Mnicoujou, Oglala, Oohenumpa, Sicanju, Siha Sapa, Sisitonwan, and Wahpetonwan), Nakota (Ikhanktown/a) and Northern Arapaho peoples.
 The first Native American delegates signed the document on April 29, 1868.
 The Oglala Lakota, Chief Mahpĭya Lŭta (Red Cloud) was among the last to sign, on Nov.
 6.

 Led by Red Cloud, the Dakota and Lakota, and their Cheyenne and Arapaho allies, defeated U.S. Army detachments and halted wagon trains moving from Wyoming into the Montana Territory.
 With its soldiers subdued, the United States dispatched peace commissioners to reach a settlement.
-For the Sioux and Northern Arapaho representatives who negotiated the treaty, it seemed like a victory.
-The United States agreed to abandon its forts along the Bozeman Trail; guarantee exclusive tribal occupation of extensive reservation lands, including the Black Hills; recognize tribal hunting rights on adjoining “unceded” territories and bar white settlers from them; and forbid future land cessions unless approved by 75 percent of the Native adult men.
-The treaty also included numerous provisions for assimilating Indians into non-Native American culture.
+For Lakota, Dakota, Nakota and Northern Arapaho delegates signing the treaty, it seemed like a victory.
+The United States agreed to abandon its forts along the Bozeman Trail; guarantee exclusive tribal occupation of extensive reservation lands, including the Black Hills; recognize tribal hunting rights on (and bar white settlers from) adjoining “unceded” territories; and forbid future land cessions unless approved by 75% of adult Lakota men.
+The treaty also included numerous provisions for assimilating tribal people into mainstream American culture.